input-output-hk/ouroboros-network-ops/README.md

     nix develop

-This will be done automatically if you are using [direnv](https://direnv.net/).
+This will be done automatically if you are using [direnv](https://direnv.net/) and issue `direnv allow`.

 ## AWS